kurooomochi/python-training/task-tracker/README.md

 # Task Tracker

 This is a simple command-line task tracker application written in Python.
+This project was developed as a solution to the [Task Tracker challenge on roadmap.sh](https://roadmap.sh/projects/task-tracker).

 ## Features